KeithPetr/Movie-Watchlist/README.md

 # Movie-Watchlist
-## A Scrimba FrontEnd Developer Path Group Project
+## A Scrimba FrontEnd Developer Path Project
 The project uses the OMDb API to create a search page the returns a list of movies from the terms you enter in the search bar.
 From the results, the user can read a description of the movie and click on a button to save that movie to their watchlist.
 The data is stored in local storage so that the user can return later and view the saved movies.

 ## Table of Contents